croessner/pfxhttp/README.md

 server:

   listen:
-    # tcp, tcp6 or unix
+    # 'tcp', 'tcp6' or 'unix'
+    # By using 'unix' the paramter 'mode' must also be specified
     type: "tcp"

     # An IPv4 or IPv6 address (also 0.0.0.0 or [::]).
 For "unix" this is a path.